Hum Kumari Thapa

-Hum Kumari lives in Magare village, located in the hilly region of the Syangja District.
-Her family used to be dependent on selling livestock.
-They grow subsistence crops in a lowland field.
-The field has access to an irrigation canal, but it lies an hour away from the house.
-The family also owns an upland field nearer the house, but the lack of access to water had made it impossible for Hum Kumari to irrigate the land and grow any crops.
-The family struggled to save any money as their income from agriculture was low and erratic.
+Hum Kumari is from Magare village, located in the hilly region of Syangja District.
+She lives with her two daughters (aged 7 and 11 years old) and her mother-in-law, while her husband works away in the nearby town of Waling.
+Her family grows subsistence crops in a lowland field.
+This field has access to an irrigation canal, but is an hour away from her house.
+Hum Kumari also owns an upland field nearer the house, but with no water source nearby she was unable to irrigate it and therefore could not use this more accessible field to grow crops.
+Hum Kumari and her family struggled to save any money as their income from agriculture was low and erratic.

 In March 2017 a solar-powered water pumping system was installed in the village.
-With water pumped by the system, Hum Kumari is now able to grow a variety of vegetable crops in her upland.
-Thanks to the crops she’s been growing, her household expenses have gone down because she doesn’t have to buy vegetables from the market anymore, and it has finally been possible to set up some family savings.
-Hum Kumari is looking forward to growing more in the next seasons and selling these vegetables at market to increase her family’s income.
+With water pumped by the system, Hum Kumari is now able to grow a variety of vegetable crops in the field close to her house.
+Her household expenses have gone down because she no longer has to buy vegetables from the market (to supplement what she was able to grow), and she has finally been able to set up some family savings.
+Hum Kumari is looking forward to growing more in the coming seasons and selling these vegetables at market to further increase her family’s income.

-The increase in produce is also the result of time saved: Hum Kumari has saved more than two hours a day because she no longer needs to walk a long way to collect water.
+Another benefit that the solar-powered water pumping system has brought is a time saving for Hum Kumari.
+She saves more than two hours a day because she no longer needs to walk a long way to collect water.
 Before the installation of a tap stand outside her house, she sometimes had no choice but to send her children to collect water; something she felt very bad about.
-Now her children don’t need to disturb their studies in order to fetch water and they are no longer late for their school.
+Now her children don’t need to disturb their studies in order to fetch water and they are no longer late for school.